jo418/usermanagement/README.md

 To make a production grade, we could use Docker to make an easily deployable and invocable image.
 Maybe later, but at the time being the development resources are needed elsewhere.
+- the implementation contains an aimed error object, that is LocalErrorResponse which is not in use.
+The reasoning here is that we want expose minimal amount of information from backend on error cases so that a potential intruder can not study the system behaviour by using erroneous input and faulty invocations, therefore the http status should be sufficient.

+### Vulnerabilities

+- We should use https as protocol so that jwt tokens would not be possible to compromise.
+To use openssl and to store private keys differently is beyond the scope of this work.
+- We should not save private keys or secret source into GitHub.
+As this code is in public repository, they are visible for everybody.
+We should not save them even into a private repository, because it may later become public and secrets can be read from git history.
+However, this work is at development state and the secret source shall not be used in production we think that we can now relax with this issue.

 ### Acceptance testing